 During stakeholder interviews, it was reported that the County has seen an increase in the number of victims of domestic violence and there is a need for additional services.
 The City does not have the exact count of people facing domestic violence in the City.
 However, the 2019 County PIT count identified 6 percent of homeless individuals in the County as currently experiencing domestic/partner violence or abuse.
 Households who experience domestic violence, dating violence, sexual assault, and stalking need emergency housing and potentially long-term housing, as well as specialized case management services.
-Survivors of domestic violence may need to be housed outside of the City or their jurisdiction, in an undisclosed location, or must move one or more times to stay in a safe housing situation.
-The City funds programs to support survivors of domestic abuse.
+Survivors of domestic violence may need to be housed outside of the City or jurisdiction, in an undisclosed location, or must move one or more times to stay in a safe housing situation.